lhcb/second-analysis-steps/simulation.md

 > * Produce generator level Monte Carlo, print the decay tree and produce nTuples
 > * Read a DecFile and understand what it produces, including generator level cuts
 # What is Gauss?

+The LHCb simulation framework which steers the creation of simulated events and interfaces to multiple external applications.
+Most commonly, an event is created via the following procedure:

+1. The `ProductionTool` (Pythia, GenXicc, ...) generates an event with the required signal particle.
+Either by generating minimum bias events until a matching particle is found or by ensuring one is produced in every event.
+2. The signal particle is decayed using the `DecayTool` (EvtGen) to the desired final state, all remaining unstable particles are decayed independently.
+3. The signal and its decay products might be required to pass generator level cuts implemented as a `CutTool`.
+4. Particles are transported through the detector simulation.

+> ## Things to remember {.callout}
+>
+> 1. The detector simulation takes **__by far__** the most time consuming step (it takes minutes).
+So make sure your generator cuts remove events you cannot possible reconstruct or select later on.
+Additional options are available to increase the speed, please talk to your MC liaisons!
+> 2. The generator cuts are only applied to the signal that was forced to decay to the specific final state. _Any_ other true candidates are not required to pass.
+> 3. The number of generated events refers to the number entering step 4 above, so those passing the generator level cuts. __Not__ the number of events produced by the `ProductionTool` in the first step.

 # Figuring out which option files to use and running it

 Imagine you need to know the option files and software versions used for a simulated sample you have found in the bookkeeping, e.g.